nguyentrunghai/Setting_up_Linux_cluster/README.md

 ## Move `/home` to `/rhome`
-We need to do this on ther server.
+We need to do this on the server.

 `sudo mv /home /rhome`